fennec-lang/fennec/docs/design.md

     - imperative rapid-like `repeat` etc.
   - should we do the same for all constructor + method combinations?
     - probably yes, otherwise there is no incentive to write methods compared to functions
+  - we should never re-run manually when debugging; just add any required observability and everything is happening automatically
+    - or simply time-travel back and expect any state without touching the code, that's the goal

 ### Fuzzing